 With our new insights on sustainability, we stimulate designers to enhance their knowledge and we are able to position ourselves in the market to influence other parties.
 We invest in our own research and seek collaboration with academics and commercial partners.

 We also invest in our own branch by taking part in sustainable initiatives.
-Arup is a member of the sustainability committee TC1, initiated by Bouwen met Staal and we take part in the Green Deal, Duurzaam GWW 2.0.
-We also partner with the Ellen McArtur Foundation (world leader in circular economy) by sharing our knowledge and we have an intense collaboration with Madaster, a registry bureau for materials in the built environment.
+Arup is a member of the sustainability committee TC1, initiated by Bouwen met Staal and we take part in the Green Deal - Duurzaam GWW 2.0.
+We also partner with the Ellen McArtur Foundation (world leader in circular economy) by sharing our knowledge, we are member of Circle economya social enterprise that promotes circularity and we have an intense collaboration with Madaster, a registry bureau for materials in the built environment.

 We live in an era where people more than ever rely on the knowledge of engineers and designers.
 They provide us the answers and have the solutions to our global challenges, like climate change, explosive growth of our population in cities and the scarcity of natural resources.
 At Arup we take responsibility in shaping a better world and take designing a more sustainable world very seriously.